 When it comes to the Metro, the lines are all colour-coded and numbered, keeping things nice and simple.
 Each line travels in two separate directions, which is indicated by the start and end stations on each line.
 For instance, when looking from left to right on the Metro map, line 1 starts in La Défense and ends in Château de Vincennes.

-Take main station Châtelet for example: this station serves lines 1, 7, 11 and 14, which is shown by a white oval shape across the coloured lines.
+Take the main station of Châtelet for example.
+This station serves lines 1, 7, 11 and 14, which is shown by a white oval shape across the coloured lines.
 The brown dot inside the circle simply indicates that it is also the start or end point of a line (in this case, line 11).

-When understanding the Paris Metro for the first time, I find it pays well to make notes of example journeys you plan on taking using the Metro.
+When understanding the Paris Metro for the first time, it works well to make notes of example journeys you plan on taking using the Metro.

 Take this example for instance:

-Say your hotel is located in the 19th arrondissement near to the Belleville station, and you wish to head to the Louvre for some chic art.
-In order to get there, you would need to hop onto line 11 at Belleville, in the direction of Châtelet.
-You would need to head all the way to Châtelet, and then change to line 7 and finally get off at either Louvre Rivoli or Palais Royal Musée du Louvre.
+Say your hotel is located in the 19th arrondissement near to the Belleville station and you wish to head to the Louvre to see some chic art.
+In order to get there, you would need to hop onto line 11 at Belleville in the direction of Châtelet.
+You would need to head all the way to Châtelet, change to line 7 and finally get off at either Louvre Rivoli or Palais Royal Musée du Louvre.

-I’d recommend planning a journey like this (and writing it down) for the common journeys you’ll need to take, or the main journeys you’ll be taking on each day.
+We’d recommend planning a journey like this (and writing it down) for the common journeys you’ll need to take or the main journeys you’ll be taking on each day.
 If you travel with a journal or guidebook with all of this written down, then it will definitely help shave minutes from each day.